hashicorp/terraform-provider-consul/website/docs/r/prepared_query.markdown

   `_agent` value can be used to always sort nearest the node servicing the request.

+* `ignore_check_ids` - (Optional) Specifies a list of check IDs that should be ignored when filtering unhealthy instances.
+This is mostly useful in an emergency or as a temporary measure when a health check is found to be unreliable.
+Being able to ignore it in centrally-defined queries can be simpler than de-registering the check as an interim solution until the check can be fixed.

+* `node_meta` - (Optional) Specifies a list of user-defined key/value pairs that
+  will be used for filtering the query results to nodes with the given metadata values present.

+* `service_meta` - (Optional) Specifies a list of user-defined key/value pairs
+  that will be used for filtering the query results to services with the given metadata values present.

 * `failover` - (Optional) Options for controlling behavior when no healthy nodes are available in the local DC.